 Online sales have been an absolute boon for retailers as in-store revenues decline.
 Cyber Mondays and Easter weekends have in the last few years recorded a phenomenal jump in online sales across the Western world.

 In Singapore, rising labour costs and high rents are common complaints among businesses.
 But even as these costs continue to put pressure on companies, a small but growing group of e-commerce companies are thriving as they cut out these cost constraints.

 Giosis, the firm behind the online shopping site Qoo10, saw its transaction volumes double last year.
 E-commerce sales already make up 15 per cent of total retail volume in markets like the US and Europe.

 Point being, more money than ever is being spent online, and big brands need to make sure they’re open for business online 24/7.
 That means bolstering their backend IT to keep systems and websites up and running.

-Because imagine if the web site of an online retailer went down.
+Imagine if the website of an online retailer went down.
 It could happen for any number of reasons: natural disaster, an overloaded server, or human error.
-Your server crashes, your website is offline, and before you know it, you’ve lost millions in sales and your customers are spending their dollars elsewhere.
+Your server crashes, your website is offline, and before you know it, you’ve lost thousands in sales and your customers are spending their dollars elsewhere.
 It’s your Nightmare Before Christmas come to life.

 Can you imagine if Amazon went down on Cyber Monday?
 Year on year Amazon has reported a growth of more than 40% in its online sales over the last couple of years.